BfArM-MVH/GRZ_QC_Workflow/docs/usage.md

 ## Reference files

 You can use reference files with `nextflow run main.nf --reference_path "your/reference/path/references"`.
 Your reference folder needs a specific directory stucture, with subdirectory of both GRCh37 and GRCh38.
-In each subdirectory, it contains a genome file, a genome index file and a folder with bwamem index.
+In each subdirectory, it contains a genome file, a genome index file and a folder with bwa-mem index.
 The advantage to use `--reference_path` is that the pipeline can automatically use the right genome reference, you do not have to check the genome version in your GRZ submission beforehand.

 ```bash
 $ tree .